JacobGerber17/chatarang/README.md

 # Chatarang

+## Day 8 Homework

+Add another authentication method (Documentation is your friend)

+### Super Mega Bonus Credit

+Continue to enhance the app.
+Be creative!

+### Super Mega Bonus Credit Hyper Fighting

+Have a good weekend

 ## Day 7 Homework

 Add support for multiple rooms/channels. _Hint_: The first argument to base.syncstate should be different for each room/channel.